 5. Party Time!

-When your child turns seven years, throw them a “Prayer Party!”
-Invite all their friends to share in the excitement of this new stage in their life.
+When your child turns seven years old, throw them a “Prayer Party!”
+Invite all their friends to share in the excitement of this new stage in their lives.

 6. Teach Them About Allah

-Without an understanding of Allah, the prayer becomes just a ritual; a ritual that is lacking a spiritual and emotional connection to their Lord (SWT).
+Without an understanding of Allah, the prayer becomes just a ritual that is lacking a spiritual and emotional connection to their Lord (SWT).